microsoft/WhatTheHack/043-SQLModernization/Student/Challenge01.md

 [< Previous Challenge](./Challenge00.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge02.md)

-## Notes & Guidance
+## Introduction

 Your fledgling company has two migration tasks at hand.
 In both cases, your clients would like to migrate their SQL Server instances into Azure.
 Each solution has different requirements.

 ## Description